 WHEREAS, cattle feeding stimulates the local economy in supporting services of veterinary, transportation, marketing, banking, machinery and other input providers; and

 WHEREAS, terminal slaughter markets are available within the surrounding region; and

-BE IT RESOLVED, the NDSA encourages the legislature, the Bank of North Dakota and other lending agencies to assist the business of cattle feeding through easier access to capital, including lower equity requirements and competitive interest rates.
+THEREFORE BE IT RESOLVED, the NDSA encourages the legislature, the Bank of North Dakota and other lending agencies to support the business of cattle feeding through easier access to capital, including lower equity requirements and competitive interest rates.